Increase the economic value of Alaska seafood resources.

 Target #2: Increase the ex-vessel value of key species in Alaska's commercial harvest by 0.5 percent annually.

-Analysis of results and challenges: The harvest (ex-vessel) value of Alaska's commercial seafood incudes payments from processors to commercial fishermen and estimated value of product caught by catcher-processors.
-Increasing the harvest value of Alaska seafood benefits Alaska residents, in the form of economic activity and opportunity, along with state and local taxes.
+Analysis of results and challenges: The harvest (ex-vessel) value of Alaska's commercial seafood includes payments from processors to commercial fishermen and estimated value of product caught by catcher-processors.
+Increasing the harvest value of Alaska seafood benefits Alaska residents, in the form of economic activity and opportunity, along with state and local tax revenue.

 Summary of market challenges and opportunities: